Netflix/astyanax/Readme.markdown

 Astyanax is a high level Java client for [Apache Cassandra](http://cassandra.apache.org).
 Apache Cassandra is a highly available column oriented database.

-Astyanax is currently in use at [Netflix](http://movies.netflix.com).
-Issues generally are fixed as quickly as possible and releases done frequently.
+Astyanax is currently in use at [Netflix](http://movies.netflix.com), but is being [retired](https://medium.com/netflix-techblog/astyanax-retiring-an-old-friend-6cca1de9ac4).
+Fixes will be made for serious issues, but it is not under active development.

 Artifacts
 -------------------------------